 What is ASP.NET Cache?

-ASP.NET Cache allows you to cache application data and is a fairly feature-rich cache including the following features:
+It allows you to cache application data and is a fairly feature-rich cache including the following features:

-- Expirations: Automatic absolute and sliding expirations.
+- Expirations: To automatically expire items using absolute and sliding expirations.

 - CacheDependency: To manage data relationships in the cache.

-- SqlCacheDependency: To synchronize cache with the database.
+- SqlCacheDependency: To synchronize the cache with database.

 - Callbacks: To be notified when items are updated in the cache.